-Social Media Addiction Statistics (Editor’s Picks)
+Social Media Addiction Statistics (Editor’s Pick)

 Social Media Addiction Stats Breakdown

-6. 88% of people aged 18 to 29 state that they use social media in any form available.
+6. Dangers of social media statistics confirm that almost 90% of people aged 18-29 use social media in any form available.

 (Pew Research Center)